TOmorrowarc1/ClassSelectionSystem/README.md

    3. LogIn[Student]: use account and password to log into the system.
    4. LogOut[Student]: log out from the system.
    5. ModifyPassword[Student]: anyone in the system can modify its own password.
+   6. GetUserInfo[Teacher]: get ones information, including name, password and identical information.
-   6. GetAllUsersInfo[Monitor]: list every user with name, password and identical information.
+   7. GetAllUsersInfo[Monitor]: list every user with name, password and identical information.
-   7. GetPartUsersInfo[Teacher]: list part of users with a keyword of either class or course they are in.
+   8. GetPartUsersInfo[Teacher]: list part of users with a keyword of either class or course they are in.
 2. Course Selection System:
    1. AddCourse[Monitor]: add a new course with initial info, including name,professor and maximum students.
    2. ModifyCourse[Monitor]: modify information of a course.
    3. LaunchCourse[Monitor]: make a elective course avaliable to students, both seats and information.
+   4. GetAllCoursesInfo[Student]: list all avaliable courses with their information.
-   4. SelectCourse[Student]: choose a course whose places are enough when no picked one.
+   5. SelectCourse[Student]: choose a course whose places are enough when no picked one.
-   5. DropCourse[Student]: abandon a selected course.
+   6. DropCourse[Student]: abandon a selected course.
 3. Logging System: Only the monitor can view the behavior of every one.

 ### Designing